mia-platform/distribution/modules/security/cert-manager/README.md

 [Here is the link to the official repository].

-The module will install the three deployments that compose the operator and will add to the admin, editor and view ClusterRoles the appropiate permissions to handle the CRDs that the operator will install.
+The module will install the three deployments that compose the operator and will add to the admin, editor and view ClusterRoles the appropriate permissions to handle the CRDs that the operator will install.

 ## Module Contents